WordPress/gutenberg/packages/stylelint-config-wordpress/README.md

 - Do not pad parentheses with spaces
 - Always end in a semicolon
 - Use double quotes rather than single quotes, and only when needed, such as when a font name has a space.
+- Font weights should be defined using numeric values (e.g. `400` instead of `normal`, `700` rather than `bold`).
-0 values should not have units unless necessary, such as with transition-duration.
+- 0 values should not have units unless necessary, such as with transition-duration.
 - Line height should also be unit-less, unless necessary to be defined as a specific pixel value.
 This is more than just a style convention, but is worth mentioning here.
 More information: http://meyerweb.com/eric/thoughts/2006/02/08/unitless-line-heights/
 - Use a leading zero for decimal values, including in rgba().
 - Multiple comma-separated values for one property should be separated by either a space or a newline, including within rgba().
 Newlines should be used for lengthier multi-part values such as those for shorthand properties like box-shadow and text-shadow.
 Each subsequent value after the first should then be on a new line, indented to the same level as the selector and then spaced over to left-align with the previous value.